pd3v/Counters-with-instruments-and-tremolo-effect/README.md

 # Counters
 iOS Universal app.
 Fills the screen up with a resettable number of counters.
 Every counter has its own initial speed (and a matching color brightness) but changeable while counting is running.
-Developed with Autolayout, multi-threading acomplished with GCD and NSOperation, and gesture recognition.
+Developed with Autolayout, multi-threading (with GCD and NSOperation) and gesture recognition.

 Updated so that every Counter has now a UIProgressView to shown counting progression.